j4M0Fj1MMy/j4M0Fj1MMy.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi there!
 This is a little place of Jimmy.
 I love to write about my `life`, `experience`, `philosophy`, my everything!
 Be sure to check them out if you want to know more about me!
+Below is my biography if you are interested!

 I worked as a research assistant under the `Cybersecurity Lab` at HKUST.
 Our main research focus is program analysis, which aims to improve program security with both static and dynamic analysis techniques.
 I have worked on a decompiler, a type inference model, and an IoT firmware fuzzing framework.